FTCTeam10298/Website/members/members.md

 A life-long hardware & software engineering enthusiast with a passion for teaching, Stu has worked as a product & software engineering leader in a variety of large-scale internet companies over the past 20 years.
 When he's not coding or hanging out with Brain Stormz, you'll find him flying, sailing, or hanging out with his wife and 4 kids.
 Learn more about Stu at stu.penrose.us

+### Adrian Flores Sr.
+Team Role : Coach
+Years of First : 2
+Favorite food : Sushi

+Adrian has 20 years of experience as mechanical designer using Solidworks.
+He coached 2019 FLL team "Bricking the Limits", one of the teams that made it to regionals that year.
+Adrian enjoys spending time with his family at the beach, fishing, and kayaking.
+He also enjoys camping.
+Adrian's main role in Brainstormz is being a mechanical design coach.

 ![](images/profileGarrett.jpg)
 ### Garrett Smalley